MMortymer/leadsdoit/README.md

 ## Overview

 This microservice fetches and stores hourly temperature data for a specified city and provides an API to retrieve historical temperature data.
-It's built using the Laravel framework and runs within Docker containers.
+It's built using the Laravel 11 framework, adhering to SOLID principles, and runs within Docker containers.

 ## Features

 -   Fetches temperature data hourly for a specified city (configurable via environment variables).
--   Stores temperature data in a SQLite database.
+-   Stores temperature data using a repository pattern for flexibility.
 -   Provides an API endpoint to retrieve temperature data for a specific day.
--   Uses token-based authentication with Laravel Sanctum.
+-   Uses custom token-based authentication.
 -   Includes Docker configuration for easy setup and deployment.
 -   Runs scheduled tasks using Laravel's built-in scheduler, managed by Docker.